 - Talking about mental health can be difficult for the person to discuss, however it can also be hard for you to hear about.
 As such, be aware of your own limits and boundaries so that you are not the only person holding their difficulties.

-- Reassure and support them that there is support available to them, and encourage them to speak with a health professional.
+- Reassure them that there is support available to them, and encourage them to speak with a health professional.
 The thought of doing so might be scary for them, so acknowledge this, offer to go to the appointment with them and let them know you will be there to support them to the best of your abilities.
 If they resist or deny that anything is wrong, make sure that they know that you are there for them and will continue to be there when they are ready to get help

 Look after yourself